 FIDO2/WebAuthn authentication consists of a registration ceremony and an authentication ceremony.

 Assuming a user has already created an account with the online service, the user registers one or more authenticators against that identity.
 The authenticator could be a mobile phone, laptop, or YubiKey.
 Any authenticator that is compliant with CTAP1 or CTAP2 will work.

 During the registration ceremony the authenticator creates a FIDO2 credential by generating a private key and public key.
 The private key stays in the hardware’s secure element while the public key is given to the online service.
 Possession of this authenticator in combination with a gesture to unlock the use of the credential is now proof of your identity.
 Unlike a password which is sent over the network and stored on a remote server, neither the private key nor the gesture ever leave the authenticator.
 They are not sent over the network nor stored on a remote server.
 Only the public key is stored by the online service.

 Authentication happens locally on the authenticator and is verified by the online service.
 First, a user will make a request to login.
-The online service will send the client some data, which includes a challenge.
+The online service will send the client a challenge, which the client wraps in its client data.
 Next, the client requests cryptographic proof of user authentication.
 With the user’s consent, the authenticator will return an assertion.
 This assertion provides evidence that the authenticator is in possession of the private key by signing the client data with the private key.
-The server then verifies the client data has not been tampered with and uses the public key to verify the signature.
+The server then verifies that the client data contains the correct challenge and uses the public key to verify the signature.

 Example FIDO2/WebAuthn authenticator flows: